adamalton/django-csp-reports/README.md

 * `--since` - timestamp of the oldest reports to include.
 Accepts any string that can be parsed as a datetime.
 * `--to` - timestamp of the newest reports to include.
 Accepts any string that can be parsed as a datetime.
 * `--top` - limit of how many examples to show.
 Default is 10.

+### Handling Browser Extensions

+In some browsers, user-installed browser extensions will attempt to inject scripts into your site, causing CSP violations.
+This can cause you to receive reports for errors which aren't caused by or fixable by you (website creator).
+There's a [bug for this in Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=1267027), but until that bug is fixed, you may receive CSP reports for violations caused by extensions.

+By setting `CSP_REPORTS_IGNORE_BROWSER_EXTENSIONS` to `True`, the CSP Reports app will attempt to filter out these reports (reliability not guaranteed).